top of page

 YOU & I ARE EARTH

-Trees have awakened my admiration and awe for many years.
-They are exceptional representatives of a numerous group of underappreciated earthly beings, and today, I would like to honor these beings together with you by symbolically burying this Poplar and erecting this monument in the form of a gravestone to commemorate this event.
+Trees have always inspired my admiration and awe.
+They are remarkable representatives of a large group of underappreciated earthly beings, and so today I would like, together with all of you, to honor these beings—symbolically burying this Poplar and placing a monument in the form of a gravestone.

-Let us proceed with the burial proceedings.
-I suggest that anyone who wishes may approach the Poplar.
-You can touch it.
-In a moment, we will place it in the prepared grave.
-I will need the help of eight men.
-I have prepared special straps that will assist us in placing the Poplar in the pit.
-Anyone who desires can later sprinkle a handful of Earth between the coffin and the edge of the pit.
-I would like to leave the top part of the sculpture exposed, at least for some time.
+Please let us now proceed with the burial rites.
+I propose that anyone who wishes come forward to the Poplar; you may touch it.
+Shortly, we will lower it into the grave.
+I will need eight men to help.
+I have prepared special straps for this purpose.
+Then, anyone who would like to may toss in a handful of soil.
+Please pour the soil between the coffin and the edge of the pit.
+I would like to leave the upper part of the sculpture uncovered, at least for some time.

 PHOTOS BY AGA & ADA SOSNOWSKA